K S Lane is both a student of science and an avid watcher of YouTube, including all of the channels on this list.

-Covering topics ranging from "How Machines Learn" to "A Brief History of the Royal Family," one of the best things about CGP Grey is the breadth of the subjects that he covers.
-This channel is perfect for those who don’t have a particular subject that they want to learn more about in mind, but would rather just increase their general knowledge and understanding of the world.
-The videos, which are generally 5-10 minutes long, explore one question or subject in an in depth and entertaining way.
-Unlike many other channels Grey also links his sources and places to find out more information in his video’s description, so you can rest assured that the information you’re receiving is accurate and reliable.
+Covering topics ranging from "How Machines Learn" to "A Brief History of the Royal Family," one of the best things about CGP Grey is the breadth of his subjects.
+This channel is perfect for those who don’t have a particular subject that they want to learn more about in mind but would rather just increase their general knowledge and understanding of the world.
+The videos, which are generally 5-10 minutes long, explore one question or subject in an in-depth and entertaining way.
+Unlike many other channels, Grey also links his sources and places to find out more information in his video’s description, so you can rest assured that the information you’re receiving is accurate and reliable.
 If that isn’t enough for you, the host and namesake of the channel also has an incredibly soothing voice that’s relaxing to listen to.
 Bonus!

 Subscribers: 5.3 Million

 Presenters: Hank Green, Michael Aranda, and Olivia Gordon